floragunncom/search-guard-docs/ldap.md

 Consider the following scenario for a typical Kibana setup:

 All Kibana users are stored in an LDAP/Active Directory server.

 However, you also need a Kibana server user.
 This is used by Kibana internally to manage stored objects and perform monitoring and maintenance tasks.
-You do not want to add this Kibana-internal user to your Active Directory installation, but rather store it in the Search Guard internal user database.
+You do not want to add this Kibana-internal user to your Active Directory installation, but store it in the Search Guard internal user database.

-In this case it makes sense to exclude the Kibana server user from the LDAP authorisation, since we already know that there is no corresponding entry.
+In this case, it makes sense to exclude the Kibana server user from the LDAP authorisation, since we already know that there is no corresponding entry.
 You can use the `skip_users` configuration setting to define which users should be skipped. **Wildcards** and **regular expressions** are supported.

 ```
 skip_users: